 Contact Person: Monte Snyder

 This ministry involves the daily pick-up of day old bread items from Publix Grocery, which are given to Annie Johnson Senior Services Center and “Jesus Is” Ministries.

 Started in 2002, this is an outreach ministry which combines the gift of a hand-tied quilt with the gift of prayer for someone in need.
 Each knot tied into the quilt represents a prayer that was offered specifically for the recipient of the quilt.
 Quilts are made on an as requested basis and only made with the recipients desire to receive it.
-This group provided 84 quilts during 2016, making a total of 1,353 quilts over 14 years.
+This group provided 115 quilts during 2017, making a total of 1,468 quilts over 15 years.
 The group meets the 3rd Thursday of each month in Friendship Hall.

-This mission provides new school shoes for needy children in our community before school begins in August and again in December.
-Participants can donate funds and/or assist a recipient family selecting and purchasing appropriate shoes.
-Happy Feet mission is highlighted during the month of July and December.
+This mission provides new school shoes for needy children in our community before school begins and all during the school year.
+You can participate by donation of funds.

 United Methodist Men (UMM)

 UMM sponsors funraising projects throughout the year to support various mission projects and special needs of our church members, such as ramp building or yard clean ups.
 UMM also supports our local community Scouting programs.